vinayhariya/FlashCards_FlaskApp/README.md

 The website and API are accessible [here](https://flashcards.vinayhariya.repl.co/).
 (**Note**: If the repl is dormant, it may take upto a minute for it to start.)

+The website and API are accessible [here](https://flashcards-vinayhariya.glitch.me/).
+(**Note**: If the website is dormant, it may take upto 30 seconds for it to start.)

 <br>

 ## Features of the Website: